 Results 1–10 of 79 for "Web Page"X related to "APA and other groups comment on..."
-Refine Your Search Refine Your Search TopicEducation (9)Addictions (6)Emotional health (6)Children (3)Disability (3) 17 more... [+] Health disparities (3)Race (3)Aging (2)HIV & AIDS (2)Lesbian, gay, bisexual, transgender (2)Obesity (2)Sexuality (2)Socioeconomic status (2)Teens (2)Therapy (2)Alzheimer's (1)Depression (1)Eating disorders (1)Military (1)Money (1)Parenting (1)Stress (1)Suicide (1)Violence (1)Hide detailsDocument TypeWeb PageXYear2013 (4)2012 (4)2011 (6)2010 (1)Author/ContributorAltman, Irv (1)Berenbaum, Sheri (1)Eissenberg, Thomas (1)Epley, Norma (1)Fendrich, Michael (1) 7 more... [+] Kelso, Rosemary (1)Klee, Anne (1)Panicker, Sangeeta (1)Penner, Louis (1)Sarabando, Marissa (1)Seime, Richard (1)Simmerling, Mary (1)Hide details Results 1–10 of 79 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (9)Addictions (6)Emotional health (6)Aging (3)Disability (3) 17 more... [+] Health disparities (3)Children (2)Obesity (2)Socioeconomic status (2)Therapy (2)Alzheimer's (1)Depression (1)Eating disorders (1)HIV & AIDS (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Parenting (1)Race (1)Stress (1)Suicide (1)Teens (1)Violence (1)Hide detailsDocument TypeWeb PageXYear2013 (4)2012 (4)2011 (6)2010 (1)Author/ContributorAltman, Irv (1)Berenbaum, Sheri (1)Brandt, Laura (1)Brewer, Charles (1)Eissenberg, Thomas (1) 11 more... [+] Epley, Norma (1)Ernst, Randal M. (1)Fendrich, Michael (1)Hale, Karyn (1)Kelso, Rosemary (1)Mandel, Bates (1)Panicker, Sangeeta (1)Penner, Louis (1)Sarabando, Marissa (1)Seime, Richard (1)Simmerling, Mary (1)Hide details Results 1–10 of 79 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Substance AbuseAPA advocacy efforts related to psychological research of the prevention, etiology and treatment of substance use disorders.
 Web Page 2.IRBs and Psychological Science: Ensuring a Collaborative RelationshipInstitutional Review Boards (IRBs) are federally-mandated, locally-administered groups charged with evaluating risks and benefits of human participant research at their institution.
 To a greater or lesser extent, risks and potential benefits exist in virtually any research with human participants, including research in the behavioral/social sciences.
 Web Page 3.Meeting Agenda: Strengthening Psychology’s Role in Reducing Tobacco Health DisparitiesThe American Psychological Association’s Health Disparities Initiative held a meeting in Washington, D.C., entitled, “Strengthening Psychology’s Role in Reducing Tobacco Health Disparities.”
 Attendees discussed how APA and psychologists can reduce tobacco use in underserved, vulnerable populations.Web Page (December 2012)4.Conference: Strengthening Psychology's Role in Reducing Tobacco Health DisparitiesAPA's Health Disparities Initiative held a meeting to explore recommendations on how psychologists can reduce the rates of smoking and tobacco use in underserved, vulnerable populations.
 Web Page 5.Health Disparities InitiativeThe initiative increases support for research, training, public education and interventions that improve health and reduce health disparities among underserved and vulnerable populations.
 Check back for news and nominations information.Web Page 6.Role of Psychologists in Addressing the Mental and Behavioral Health Concerns of the 21st Century The ten Leading Health Indicators are physical activity, overweight and obesity, tobacco use, substance abuse, responsible sexual behavior, mental health, injury and violence, environmental quality, immunization and access to health care.
-Web Page 7.Links to Other Science WebsitesFederal agencies, online journals, organizations, foundations and academia.
-Web Page 8.Science Government Relations OfficeThe APA Science Policy Office advocates in multiple areas to influence policy decisions that advance and preserve the infrastructure of psychological science.Web Page 9.ParentingResources on parenting, including children and lead, facilitated communication, massage therapy for premature infants, bullying, and violent video games.Web Page 10.Current Areas of EmphasisThe focus of the center’s work is to highlight the contributions of psychology and psychologists to interprofessional health care teams, as well as interdisciplinary research teams, to prevent and treat serious physical diseases and disorders.Web Page (July 2013) Previous 1 2 3 ...
+Web Page 7.PQRS measures for 2014There will be 13 individual PQRS measures in 2014 that may be used by psychologists depending upon the population they treat, the services they provide and the way in which they report.
+Web Page (January 2013)8.National Coalition on Health and BehaviorThe National Coalition on Health and Behavior will advocate for the role of behavior in eliminating racial and ethnic and other health disparities, including rural health.Web Page 9.ParentingResources on parenting, including children and lead, facilitated communication, massage therapy for premature infants, bullying, and violent video games.Web Page 10.Current Areas of EmphasisThe focus of the center’s work is to highlight the contributions of psychology and psychologists to interprofessional health care teams, as well as interdisciplinary research teams, to prevent and treat serious physical diseases and disorders.Web Page (July 2013) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 79 for "Web Page"X related to "APA and other groups comment on..."